About Our Therapists

 Our mission: We are committed to providing you the highest quality psychotherapy in Washington, D.C., so that you can lead a fuller and richer life.

 Kathy Richardson, LMFT, LICSW

-Mrs. Richardson has more than 30 years of experience providing counseling and psychotherapy to children (ages 3 to 11), adults and families.
-Her areas of specialization are ADD/ADHD, anxiety and major life transitions.
-Mrs. Richardson uses elements of cognitive-behavioral therapy (CBT), family systems therapy and play therapy into her work.
-She also provides parent support to the children she works with.
+Mrs. Richardson has more than 30 years of experience providing counseling and psychotherapy to children (ages 3 to 11), adults, and families.
+Her areas of specialization are ADD/ADHD, anxiety, and major life transitions.
+Mrs. Richardson uses elements of cognitive-behavioral therapy (CBT), family systems therapy, and play therapy in her work.
+She also provides parental support for the children she works with.

 Mrs. Richardson has a master’s degree in social work from Simmons College (Mass.).
 She also completed two years of specialty training with children at the Tufts New England Medical Center, as well as two years of family systems training at the Family Institute of Cambridge.

 Mrs. Richardson offers daytime and evening hours.
 To make an appointment with Mrs. Richardson for individual therapy or family counseling, please call 202.588.1288 or email us at email@example.com.

 Ms. Jones sees adults for individual counseling and group therapy.
 Ms. Jones uses CBT, insight-oriented, and developmental psychology interventions to treat anxiety and depression.
 She plans on leading a 12-week anxiety group for 20-somethings starting in September.

 Ms. Jones comes to us from the George Washington University Counseling Center where she has provided individual and group therapy to undergraduate and graduate students.

 Ms. Jones received her master’s degree in clinical social work from Catholic University in Washington, DC, and her undergraduate degree from Morgan State University.